Soil Disposal in Melbourne | Need A Skip Now

 Unfortunately this national scandal has brought an undue attention to the soil disposal at large and EPA has tightened and has promised to increase additional legislation and rules from 1st July 2021 on already complex process of soil disposal.
 This has unfortunately created a flow on effect on Waste Transfer Stations, such as ours, on soil transport companies, on skip bin hire companies and on the end consumer, who are mums and dads, owner builders, landscapers and builders.

 Soil Disposal has become such a contentious issue that everyone, from the customer to the landfill are struggling with the rules, regulations and costs associated with accepting, processing and disposing of this waste stream.
-While we are not in the 1st July 2021 yet, we will discuss the current Soil disposal practices for various projects below.
+Even though 1st July 2021 has long past, we will discuss the current Soil disposal practices for various projects below.

 How To Dispose of Soil From The Building Site